rixx/books.rixx.de/data/reviews/blue-balliett/das-pentomino-orakel/index.md

 ---

 Dan Brown, kids edition: Children have to solve weird puzzles where the correct solution is far from obvious unless you're the author.
-A bit better than Brown in that there's a better reason for the obscurity and also there are no illuminati.
+Better than Brown in that there's a better reason for the obscurity and also there are no illuminati.